Table Manners Guide

 - Smaller napkins are unfolded completely and cover the lap fully.

 Using the Napkin.
 Use your napkin frequently during the meal to blot or pat, not wipe, your lips.
-Blot your lips before taking a drink of your beverage-especially if you're a woman wearing lipstick.
+Blot your lips before taking a drink of your beverage.

 Napkin Rings.
 If a napkin ring is present, after removing your napkin, place the ring to the top-left of the setting.
 At the end of the meal, grasp the napkin in the center, pull it through the ring, and lay it on the table with the point facing the center of the table.